Grandmacore kitchen ideas window with floral café curtains and cozy vintage sink decor

 A few simple, useful items can make your kitchen feel calm, cozy, and lived in.

-Instead of cluttering your counters, focus on items that are both beautiful and functional.
+Rather than cluttering your counters, focus on items that are both beautiful and functional.

-This keeps your kitchen feeling calm and easy to use.
+In doing so, you keep your kitchen feeling calm and easy to use.

 • A crock filled with wooden spoons